nawawi/klish/doc/klish.md

 ## The automatic internal variables {#internal_variables}

-The Klish engine generates the automatic variables that can be used the same way as a variables origin from [PARAM] or [VAR] tags.
+The Klish engine generates the automatic variables that can be used the same way as a variables originating from [PARAM] or [VAR] tags.
 To specify these variables use ${`<name>`} syntax.
 The variables will be expanded before execution of [ACTION] script or before using some tag's fields that is dynamic and allow to use variables.
 The example of such field is [CONFIG]'s "pattern" attribute.

 ### `${__cmd}`